pxsocs/maxi_manifesto/MAXI_MANIFESTO.md

 It does this job extremely well.
 Not even the most powerful government in the world has the power to change Bitcoin’s rules.

 This, then, is Bitcoin’s key feature.
 The one thing that sets it apart from every single altcoin: Immutability.

+Bitcoin is freedom technology.
+Just like the separation of Church from State was fundamental for progress, we now have a technology that allows us to separate money from state.